parrt/msds621/projects/rf/rf.md

     def predict(self, x_test):
         ...
     def leaf(self, x_test):
-        "Like predict(), but returns the leaf node not the prediction" ...
+        """
+        Given a single test record, x_test, return the leaf node reached by running it down the tree starting at this node.
+This is just like prediction, except we return the decision tree leaf rather than the prediction from that leaf.
+        """
+        ...
 ```